workfi-tools/Protocol/docs/index.md

 A system used to calculate points in 2-person games.
 The most famous application is chess.

-Idea: If a low-ranked player beats a stronger player, the weaker player gets a lot of points.
-If the stronger player beats the weaker player, the stronger player gets few points.
+The idea is that if a low-ranked player beats a stronger player, the weaker player gets many points.
+If the stronger player wins against, the weaker player, the stronger player gets a few points.

-Translate to reputation: If a low-ranked contestant helps a high-ranked contestant, he gets more points.
-If a contestant with a high rating helps a "newbie", he gets some points.
+Translate to reputation: if a low-ranked player helps a higher-ranked player, he gets more points.
+If a contestant with a high rating helps a "newbie," he gets a few points.
 Payment is made in any case.

-Also, a high ranking participant helps another high ranking participant - a relatively low ranking increase.
+Also, a contestant with a high rating helps another contestant with a high rating - a relatively low rating increase.

 #### 2.1.6.
 AirBnB